 You'll LOVE the crisp bites of sweet apple mingling with the creamy, cinnamon-y oats and chia.
 And the recipe is very low in fat so it's basically a blank slate for adding your favorite nuts, seeds, or nut butter in the morning.

 When I make overnight oats, I want it to be easy, like really easy.
-If you agree with me you'll love this version because other than chopping an apple, there is zero work involved in preparing these oats!
+If you agree with me you'll love this version because other than chopping an apple, there is zero work involved in preparing these apple pie overnight oats!

 Here's a summary of what you'll need: